 Travelex 0.5%, Sainsbury’s Bank Travel Money £3.50, Post Office Travel Money £3, mytravelcash £5

-Here are a few important things to remember when taking advantage of cashback:
+A few important things to remember

 If you are a member of a hotel loyalty scheme, do NOT compare, like for like, booking hotels via the hotels own website with a portal like Expedia.
 Most chains do not recognise your elite status or give reward points if you book through Expedia or similar.